 We can provide a variety of dog coats for our guests to use, however, it is advisable to bring your dog’s own coats for exercise during in colder weather.

 Puppies and elderly dogs

-All of our guest’s vaccinations and annual boosters must be up to date two weeks prior to their stay with us.
+All of our guest’s core vaccinations, including Kennel Cough, must be up to date at least two weeks prior to their booking.
 Your pet’s Vaccination Certificate must be shown to staff on arrival (this can be supplied for free from your veterinary practice).

-If your pet requires medication during their stay at our kennels, please bring their medicines, detailed dosage instructions and information of any pre-existing conditions with you.
+If your dog requires medication during their stay at our kennels, please bring their medicines, detailed dosage instructions and information of any preexisting conditions with you.
 Our staff are trained in administering all forms of medication, including insulin injections.

 In the unlikely event that a guest needs veterinary treatment, we have access to excellent 24 hour local veterinary services.

 We can accommodate dogs of most ages, puppies must have had their vaccinations and elderly dogs should still have fairly good mobility and be comfortable being away from their home and owners.

 Chinnor Hill Kennels reserve the right to refuse entry to any guest that does not meet the above criteria, for their own safety and well-being.

 Following Veterinary advice, we feed our dog guests a minimum of twice a day at 8am and 4.30pm.
 You may request an extra meal for your dog at lunchtime.

 Butchers Tripe tinned